Liberal Democratic Party of Moldova: Activities

-On January 25, 2009, the Liberal Democratic Party held a meeting with citizens from Lipcani, in order to speed up the opening of the customs point Lipcani-Radauti Prut.
-The meeting was attended by people from Briceni, Edineţ, Ocniţa and Donduşeni.
+On January 25, 2009, the Liberal Democratic Party held a meeting with citizens from Lipcani, in order to speed up the opening of the customs point Lipcani-Rădăuți Prut.
+The meeting was attended by people from Briceni, Edineț, Ocnița and Donduşeni.
 They expressed dissatisfaction towards the authorities who do not take the necessary steps to deploy the bridge over the Prut river, which created circulation problems for about 100 000 citizens from the northern districts of Moldova.
 On February 22, 2009, in the square of the Great National Assembly, the Liberal Democratic Party held a protest regarding the violation of electoral rights of Moldovan citizens who live abroad.
-The event was attended by over 20,000 people, members and supporters of the Liberal Party Democratic of Moldova, citizens from all districts of the country, from municipalities of Chişinău and Balti.
+The event was attended by over 20,000 people, members and supporters of the Liberal Party Democratic of Moldova, citizens from all districts of the country, from municipalities of Chișinău and Bălți.

 On March 22, 2009, in the square of the Great National Assembly, the Liberal Democratic Party organized an ample action entitled "Vote without fear", which was attended by over 30,000 citizens, members and supporters of the PLDM from the entire country.
 The purpose of the action was to encourage citizens to free themselves from fear and vote in full accordance with their political views.
 On April 4, the Liberal Democratic Party launched the first volume of the "Case of communism", which includes analyses, research, investigations, articles, reports about abuses committed by the communist government and its henchmen in the period of 2001–2008.
 The file has 765 pages and describes in detail and with arguments the wrongdoings committed by Voronin's regime.
 On June 26, the Youth Organization of the Liberal Democratic Party of Moldova launched the information campaign "The truth" in order to inform citizens about the events that took place in the country after the April 5 elections.
 The campaign reached 26 districts and 360 villages of Moldova.

 On April 12, 2009, together with the LP and MNA, PLDM organized a protest against communist repressions.
 The event was attended by over 10,000 people, who condemned the arrest and maltreatment of young people following the events of April 7.

 On July 3, 2009, PLDM created the Fund "April 2009".
 The proceeds from this fund were used to help the young people mistreated by the police and the families of those deceased.
 Also, the proceeds were used to buy a house for the family of Valeriu Boboc, who died on April 7.